Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: The model

 We devised a Gibbs sampler with Metropolis random walk updates for (\ref{eq:hierModelCollapsed}), where $\bbeta$ is updated from its full conditional distribution, while $\{\btheta,\tau^2\}$ are updated using an adaptive Metropolis step based on \cite{haario2001adaptive}.
 Here, after the first few iterations, a new proposal covariance matrix is regularly computed on the run according to the empirical covariance of the current chain.
 Subsequently, a mixture of the original and adaptive proposal is used as the new proposal.
 Convergence toward the desired acceptance rate is assured for an appropriate choice of the variance terms and of the adaptation rule \citep{roberts2009examples}.
-The algorithm has been coded using the \texttt{R 4.0.1} statistical environment.
+The algorithm has been coded using the \texttt{R 4.0.5} statistical environment.
 All expensive computations are managed by the \texttt{Eigen} library (version 3.3.7), which provides efficient routines for numerical linear algebra with an emphasis on sparse matrices.
 Our implementation of (\ref{eq:hierModelCollapsed}) outperforms the algorithms that update $\bw$ in terms of computational speed as it is implemented in the \texttt{spNNGP} package \citep{finley2017spnngp}.
-We present these comparisons in the online supplement (Appendix).
+We present these comparisons in the Supplementary Materials \citep{alaimo2023aoasSupplement} {including a link to the GitHub repository hosting codes to implement the models}.